 Recently, the FBI discovered a way to circumvent the iPhone’s password and has dropped its case against Apple.
 However, it’s important to have conversations about the government’s reach into our private lives, and how far we’re willing to let them go.
 While we need the FBI to investigate terrible tragedies like the San Bernardino shootings and to bring justice to the victims, we have to remember that we also have rights as citizens, and we must make sure our rights are protected from those who behave unjustly, even if it is the federal government.

-If you have been charged with a crime and you believe you experienced unjust treatment, call the Columbus federal crime attorneys at Luftman, Heck & Associates today at for a free and confidential consultation.
+If you have been charged with a crime and you believe you experienced unjust treatment, call the Columbus federal crime attorneys at Luftman, Heck & Associates today at (614) 500-3836 for a free and confidential consultation.
+For help, contact the Columbus criminal defense attorneys at Luftman, Heck & Associates today.